 If you've ever been unjustly criticized or condemned for defending the truth, then stand with Christ as he is examined by the chief priests and elders.
-Stand also with Christ as the crowds shout their verdict, "Crucify Him" and as Pilate pronounces his uncertain sentence of condemnation.
-It was for our guilt that Jesus was condemned.
+Stand also with Christ as the crowds shout their verdict, "Crucify Him" even as Pilate pronounces his uncertain sentence of condemnation.
+It was, after all, for our guilt that Jesus was condemned.

-f ever you have been humiliated or maltreated by others, look upon Jesus scourged for our sins, mocked, and crowned with thorns.
+If ever you have been humiliated or maltreated by others, look upon Jesus scourged for our sins, mocked, and crowned with thorns.
 By his stripes, Isaiah tells us, we are healed.
 His crown of thorns is true kingship, for in the realm of love, he reigns supreme.

-If along the way of life you've ever needed a helping hand, think of disciples who met Jesus along the way with tears and think of the heavy crosses of the poor, the sick, and the suffering that we are asked each day to help carry; let us hasten to their side!
-And if you've fallen into sin, even habitually, ask Jesus for the grace to arise and continue along the way of holiness through the worthy reception of the Sacrament of Reconciliation.
+If along the way of life you've ever needed a helping hand, think of disciples who met

+Jesus along the way with tears.
+Think also of the heavy crosses of the poor, the sick, and the suffering that we are asked each day to help carry; let us hasten to their side!
+And if you've fallen into sin, ask Jesus who fell along Calvary's way for the grace to arise and continue along the path of holiness through the worthy reception of the Sacrament of Reconciliation.